ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can I use endpoints instead of form actions?

-Yes, there is a helper function for constructing an `ActionResult` that can be returned from [endpoints](https://kit.svelte.dev/docs/routing#server).
-See [the API reference](/api#actionresulttype-data-options--status) for more information!
+Yes, there is a helper function for constructing an `ActionResult` that can be returned from SvelteKit [endpoints](https://kit.svelte.dev/docs/routing#server).
+See [the API reference](/api#actionresulttype-data-options--status) for more information.

 ---

 ### Can a form be factored out into a separate component?

-This question now has its own [article page here](/components).
+Yes - this question now has its own [article page here](/components).

 ---